 Size: 13,000 acres

-Highlights: Situated atop the Cumberland Plateau between Nashville and Chattanooga; campus known as the Domain; Eastern Star Cemetery; university-owned coffee shop located in yellow Victorian house; on-campus inn
+Highlights: Situated atop the Cumberland Plateau between Nashville and Chattanooga; campus is known as The Domain; Eastern Star Cemetery; university-owned coffee shop located in yellow Victorian house; on-campus inn.

 Photo: YouTube/Jesse Brown

 Fall 2018 enrollment (main campus): 46,810

 Highlights: 11,000 trees; 25,000 flowers planted annually; 23 miles of paved walkways; 900+ buildings.

 Notable quote: “The Nittany Lion has served as Penn State’s mascot for over a century.
 The iconic Nittany Lion Shrine, a gift from the Class of 1940, is the most photographed spot on campus.” — Penn State